Harshit26042004/Intel_OneAPI_OCR/README.md

 project,we propose a deep learning- based OCR system which will be more accurate and efficient with the help of Intel OneAPI platform.
 <br>
-&nbsp &nbsp The proposed system uses a convolutional neural network(CNN)model to detect the characters from the image.
+ The proposed system uses a convolutional neural network(CNN)model to detect the characters from the image.
 The model is trained on a large Dataset of labelled images using the OneAPI Platform.
 <br>
-&nbsp &nbsp The Image is collected and organised for the classification of characters and letters.The characters are detected with CNN models and trained with OneAPI platform in accurate and efficient manner , Where text characters are extracted separately.
+ The Image is collected and organised for the classification of characters and letters.The characters are detected with CNN models and trained with OneAPI platform in accurate and efficient manner , Where text characters are extracted separately.
 <br>
-&nbsp &nbsp Further , The trained model can predict the sample data images in accurate and time-efficient way based on Intel machines , including CPU and GPU's.With Add-On feature , we will also try to implement audio as an output , which is very useful for visual- impaired people.
+ Further , The trained model can predict the sample data images in accurate and time-efficient way based on Intel machines , including CPU and GPU's.With Add-On feature , we will also try to implement audio as an output , which is very useful for visual- impaired people.
 <br>
-&nbsp &nbsp In conclusion, This OCR system using Intel OneAPI has potential to digitalize the handwritten and predict it in a higher accuracy and time-efficiency.
+ In conclusion, This OCR system using Intel OneAPI has potential to digitalize the handwritten and predict it in a higher accuracy and time-efficiency.